dimagi/commcare-cloud/docs/setup/new_environment_qa.md

 ## Step 1: Logging in

-Simply logging into CommCareHQ tests multiple processes.
+Simply logging into CommCare HQ tests multiple processes.

 Begin by logging into your application with your username and password.